Laxatives are a type of medicine that can help you empty your bowels if you are having trouble going to the toilet.

 It is often possible to improve constipation without having to use laxatives.
 Before trying laxatives, it may help to make a number of lifestyle changes, such as:

-- increasing your daily intake of fibre – you should eat at least 18-30g of fibre a day; high-fibre foods include fruit, vegetables and cereals
+- increasing your daily intake of fibre – you should eat about 30g of fibre a day; high-fibre foods include fruit, vegetables and cereals

 - adding bulking agents, such as wheat bran, to your diet – these will help make your stools softer and easier to pass, although bran and fibre can sometimes make bloating worse